machinexa2/machinexa2.github.io/writeups/_posts/2020-09-20-audioedit.markdown

 Finally, I found out what I was exploiting was boolean-based blind SQLi.
 For further confirmation, I did this which I thought would evaluate to true and it did evaluate to true `' and 2=2 or 1=1 or '`

 ### Exploiting SQLi Blindly 1
 The insanity starts here.
 I DM'ed **Blindhero**, another of my nice mentor/friend for some tips on how to get DBMS, tables...
 He told me to use `SELECT CASE WHEN` which works on Sqlite3.
 Unfortunately, it didn't work as it was MySQL.
 He also said about how to get a database, table, and so on.
 He constantly helped me debug my payload.
-Now, i started by very basic information gathering payload `' and 2=2 or (SELECT substr(version(),1,1)=5) or '`  which returned 1 and is equivalent to boolean true.
+Now, I started by very basic information gathering payload `' and 2=2 or (SELECT substr(version(),1,1)=5) or '`  which returned 1 and is equivalent to boolean true.

 Then, moving forward to finding the current database which was not easy but ok.
 Since it was boolean-based blind doing it by hand would take ages.
 So, I coded some exploit.
 Crafting query took time but eventually this `' and 2=2 or (SELECT substr(database(),1,1)='a')` returned true.
 Here's some of my code with an explanation.
 ```python